-Origin, composition and structure of the Earth
+Origin and composition of the Earth

-The emphasis in this class is on global geophysics.
-We will be interested in understanding large scale features of the Earth though the physical formulations and mathematics we use can often be fruitfully applied to small scale problems.
-In this chapter we set the stage by reviewing briefly the origin of the Earth, from the Big Bang 16 billion years ago to the accretion of the Earth from the solar nebula some 4.55 billion years ago.
-We turn then to a discussion of the major structural divisions of the Earth.
+In this chapter we briefly review the origin of the Earth, from the Big Bang 14 billion years ago to the accretion of the Earth from the solar nebula some 4.56 billion years ago.

-1.1 The Big Bang and atomic synthesis.
-The universe is thought to have begun as a tiny package containing all matter which burst apart about 16 billion years ago in what is known as "The Big Bang".
+1. The Big Bang and atomic synthesis

+The universe is thought to have begun as a tiny package containing all matter which burst apart about 14 billion years ago in what is known as "The Big Bang".
 It is still expanding from this initial explosion.
 What happened before the Big Bang is unknown as is the fate of the universe - whether it will continue to expand, or whether gravitational forces will overcome the expansion and begin to recall the material to the center of mass perhaps to explode again.
-(Current observational evidence suggests that there is not enough mass to stop expansion though it is still psooible that astronomers will find some previously-unknown mass sufficient to cause expansion to stop.)
+(Current observational evidence suggests that there is not enough mass to stop expansion though it is still possible that astronomers will find some previously-unknown mass sufficient to cause expansion to stop.)

 We know the age of the universe and that it is expanding from examination of the light spectra coming to us from distant objects in the universe.
 The light is shifted to longer wave lengths (the "red shift").
 This can be explained as a Doppler shift caused by the fact that the objects are moving away from us.
-Based on the rate of retreat, we can calculate that all the pieces must have been together about 16 Ga ago.
+Based on the rate of retreat, we can calculate that all the pieces must have been together about 14 Ga ago.

 For some time after the Big Bang, the universe consisted only of gaseous hydrogen and helium - there were no stars or galaxies.
 All other elements were created during the life and death of stars.
 Normal stellar evolution produces only elements up to iron and so the heavier elements must have formed inside stars which subsequently exploded ("supernovae"), the ejected material helping to form interstellar clouds from which our Solar System subsequently grew.
 The Solar Sytem is less than about 5 billion years old and large stars evolve to the supernova stage quite quickly so it is possible that many supernovae contributed to the material which makes up the planets.
 The heat released by gravitational collapse of the gaseous clouds into protostars is sufficient (in large enough clouds) for the core to ignite a nuclear fire.
 Very high temperatures are required for nucleii to overcome the repulsive forces and collide with sufficient velocity to fuse.
 But fusion (up to iron) releases energy and so once started, the fire keeps burning.
 Most stars run on hydrogen fuel converting 4 hydrogen atoms (protons) into 1 helium atom (2 protons and 2 neutrons).
-The energy released by this fusion is phenomenal.
-Using Einstein's famous equation: $E = mc^2$, where c is the velocity of light, we may calculate the energy produced, E, from the mass lost, m.
-The mass of 4 hydrogen atoms is 6.696×10^{-24} gm and the mass of 1 helium atom is 6.648×10^{-24} gm so the mass loss of 0.048×10^{-24} gm generates about 4×10^{-12} Joules.
-This is enough to power a 40 watt light bulb for 10^{-13} seconds!
-This may not seem much but the Sun contains enough hydrogen to produce 10^{56} helium nuclei and is expected to burn for about 12 billion years!
+Some of the fusion pathways are shown in Figure 1.
+The Sun contains enough hydrogen to produce 10 helium nuclei and is expected to burn for about 12 billion years!.